JBlitzar/pd-usb-uvc/README.md

 > _The hard part of coding isn't the code; it's everything else_

+This project shows why.

-Couldn't be more true in the case of this project.
-This project was quite literally 20% implementation, 80% troubleshooting.
+The statement couldn't be more true in the case of this project.
+Quite literally a 20% implementation, 80% troubleshooting time breakdown.
 Especially because half of the time there was no error, so I had to troubleshoot and guess blindly a bit. _(Screen enumerates but is all black? weird.
 Video streams but only when you reload the serial monitor is closed and reopened? cursed.)_ Thank you to all the volunteers who helped test this out (I don't actually own a pico as of the time of writing).
 I truly appreciate your help.

 ## Installation

+> [!NOTE]
+> USB UVC on the Pico does not work on Windows!
+This is an issue with the underlying library / how Windows deals with composite devices and is not something I am able to fix.

 - Install Circuitpy firmware
-- Copy everything in `pd-src` into the CIRCUITPY folder.
+- Copy everything in `pd-src` into the CIRCUITPY drive.
+- Physically re-plug in the Pico and check your video devices!

 ## Hacking